 The OpenStudio team welcomes your contribution to the project.
 Since OpenStudio is open source, user contributions of code, documentation, or any other kind of contribution moves the project forward.
 The process for submitting contributions and obtaining approval is described below.
 If you contribute code, you agree that your contribution may be incorporated into OpenStudio and made available under the OpenStudio license on the internet or via other applicable means.

-- Send consent email
+- Send us a consent email

 I agree to contribute to OpenStudio.
 I agree to the following terms and conditions for my contributions: First, I agree that I am licensing the copyright to my contributions under the terms of the current OpenStudio license.
 Second, I agree that, in order to conform to any future open source software license(s) under which OpenStudio may be provided, the terms of my copyright license may be modified without any notice to me and without my consent.
 Third, I hereby grant to Alliance for Sustainable Energy, LLC, to any successor manager and distributor of OpenStudio appointed by the U.S. Department of Energy, and to all recipients of a version of OpenStudio that includes my contributions, a non-exclusive, worldwide, royalty-free, irrevocable patent license under any patent claims owned by me, or owned by my employer and known to me, that are or will be, necessarily infringed upon by my contributions alone, or by combination of my contributions with the version of OpenStudio to which they are contributed, to make, have made, use, offer to sell, sell, import, and otherwise transfer any version of OpenStudio that includes my contributions, in source code and object code form.
 Fourth, I represent and warrant that I am authorized to make the contributions and grant the foregoing license(s).
 Additionally, if, to my knowledge, my employer has rights to intellectual property that covers my contributions, I represent and warrant that I have received permission to make these contributions and grant the foregoing license(s) on behalf of my employer.